-Once it is determined that a change in ownership has occurred, the next step is to determine whether the change was "nominal" or "material."
+Once it is determined that a change in ownership has occurred, the next step is to determine whether the change was material.
 The first step in analyzing any change in ownership is determining the names and ownership interest of all owners before and after the effective date of the change.

 To notify the WCIRB of a change in ownership, an insurance professional or insurer should use the ownership information submission tool on WCIRB Connect to submit the ownership information to the WCIRB.
 The WCIRB no longer accepts ownership information submitted using WCIRB Form 601, Notification of Change in Ownership and/or Combinability of Entities Form.
 Learn more about using the ownership information submission tool on WCIRB Connect.